 Eco-Friendly Kitchen Dish Cleaning Set

 We often use traditional kitchen scrubbers and sponges.
 Have you wondered where they go after you’re done with it?
 These scrubbers and sponges are not biodegradable at all.
-Therefore they end up in some oceans and pollute the waterways with microplastics.
-Again, they also need frequent replacement increasing pollution.
+Therefore, they end up in some oceans and pollute the waterways with microplastics.
+Again, they also need frequent replacement, increasing pollution.

-This Five-piece brush set contains-
+This five-piece brush set contains-

 - 1 coconut bristle bottle brush